Phone-GWP-group

 There are also some rules worth noting surrounding the importing of plastic packaging.

 However, the transport packaging you use to import goods is exempt from the tax.
-For example, the tariff does not apply to any shrink wrap or other plastic packaging you use to ship goods into the UK.
+For example, the tax does not apply to any shrink wrap or other plastic packaging you use to ship goods into the UK.

 What about multi-material products?